TheDingodile/RL_gymnasium/README.md

 Here are some of the interesting results from the experiments, running on LunarLander-v2.
 Don´t mind some of the title names, it's simply because I forgot to change it before running the experiment.

+All of the methods learns a optimal policy for cartpole in pratically no time, so it is not included here.

 ### Q-learning

 Discrete action space: